singhish/RTML/README.md

 optimizer = adam
 loss = mse
 ```
-that predicts 1 timestep into the future on 5 seconds of experimentally generated time series data consisting of 1
+that predicts 1 timestep into the future on experimentally generated time series data consisting of 1 sinusoid, a
-sinusoid, a standard deviation of 1, and a resample down to 330 Hz.
+standard deviation of 1, and a resample down to 330 Hz.

 ## Usage